On the U.S.-Mexico border, hopes and fears after Biden’s order limiting asylum

 Local officials saw some positives.
 “This is a start, but it’s just the beginning,” the mayor of El Paso, Oscar Leeser, said during a Wednesday presentation to journalists with local border officials.

-Leeser was one of the several Texas mayors who attended the White House’s announcement of this week’s executive order.
+Leeser was one of the several Texas mayors who attended the White House’s announcement of last week’s executive order.

 Leeser said he believes the order will stop unauthorized border crossings because “the consequences are greater now and that’s the difference.”